Three Tools to Scan a Linux Server for Viruses, Malware and Rootkits

 Chkrootkit is installed in the path /usr/sbin/chkrootkit, we need this path in the cron line below:

 To create a cron job like this:

 0 3 * * * /usr/sbin/chkrootkit 2>&1 | mail -s "chkrootkit output of my server" [email protected])

-That would run chkrootkit every night a 3.00h.
-Replace the path to chkrootkit with the one that you got from which command above and exchange the email address with your real address.
+That would run chkrootkit every night at 3:00.
+Replace the path to chkrootkit with the path you received from the above command and exchange the email address with your actual address.

-Lynis (formerly rkhunter) is a security auditing tool for Linux and BSD based systems.
-It performs a detailed auditing of many security aspects and configurations of your system.
-Download the latest Lynis sources from https://cisofy.com/download/lynis/:
+Lynis (formerly rkhunter) is a security auditing tool for Linux and BSD-based systems.
+It performs detailed auditing of many security aspects and configurations of your system.
+Download the latest Lynis sources from https://cisofy.com/downloads/lynis/:

 mv lynis /usr/local/